EQWorks/common/git.md

     - Through **merge commit** (merge with [`--no-ff` option](https://git-scm.com/docs/git-merge#_fast_forward_merge)) -- this gives a good indicator (the merge commit) of the bundling of code change commits.
 Also, the commit history and its timeline are [fully preserved](https://wac-cdn.atlassian.com/dam/jcr:e229fef6-2c2f-4a4f-b270-e1e1baa94055/02.svg?cdnVersion=le).
     - Through **rebase merge** -- the relevant commits are all rewritten to be brought on [top of the `HEAD` of the target branch](https://wac-cdn.atlassian.com/dam/jcr:5b153a22-38be-40d0-aec8-5f2fffc771e5/03.svg?cdnVersion=le).
 That means the commit history and its timeline _can be_ altered.
 In return, you gain a full block of commits that represent intended code changes next to each other.
 - Either mark the issue(s) that the request fixes (`fixes #123`, `closes #321`), or label the request itself when there are no relevant issues -- not both.
+- Prefix request title with `[G2M]` to signal for "Good to Merge", gently broadcast for attention in relevant Slack channel(s).
+Change request title prefix to `[WIP]` when it needs to be worked a bit more.

 BAD:
 - Lengthy code changes -- this often requires some forward thinking on how to structure the changes (TODO: to be discussed in another section).